 The Special Use Permit (SUP) process gives DeKalb County the authority to give particular consideration to projects that may have an impact on the surrounding area, or the County.
 This includes both Solar Gardens and Solar Farms, the latter of which is a commercial solar facility of greater than 20-acres.
 Red Maples’s SUP application will identify the proposed Project area and proposed use, as well as compliance with the County’s Solar Energy Systems ordinance.

-Prior to submitting a SUP application to DeKalb County, we will solicit feedback from the local community through an open-house event.
-The public and other interested parties will have can learn more about the Project, have their questions answers, and provide feedback during this virtual community open-house.
-After Red Maple submits an SUP application to the County, and the Zoning Administrator performs an administrative review, the County’s Hearing Officer will set a date, time, and place for a hearing on the application.
-The County will publish notice of the hearing a newspaper of general circulation in the County, not less than 15 days before the date of the hearing, and also notify nearby residents and property owners.
+Prior to submitting a SUP application to DeKalb County, we solicited feedback from the local community through an open-house event.
+The public and other interested parties could learn more about the Project, have their questions answered, and provide feedback during this community open-house.
+After Red Maple submitted an SUP application to the County, and the Zoning Administrator performed an administrative review, the County’s Hearing Officer set a date, time, and place for a hearing on the application.
+The County published notice of the hearing in a newspaper of general circulation in the County, not less than 15 days before the date of the hearing, and also notified nearby residents and property owners.

-The County will then conduct a public hearing and hear testimony/receive comments regarding the Project.
-Following the public hearing, the Hearing Officer will provide its recommendation to the Planning and Zoning Committee.
+The County then conducted a public hearing and heard testimony/received comments regarding the Project.
+Following the public hearing, the Hearing Officer will provide his recommendation to the Planning and Zoning Committee.
 Following the Planning and Zoning Committee review, the request will be sent to the DeKalb County Board for a final decision.

-Information on Red Maple’s open-house event and DeKalb County public hearing will be posted to the Community Involvement section of this webpage.
+Information on Red Maple’s open-house event, DeKalb County public hearing, and DeKalb County’s P&Z Committee meeting is posted to the Community Involvement section of this webpage.